ibm-cloud-docs/assistant/logs-overview.md

 - *Total conversations*: The total number of conversations between active users and your assistant that occur during the selected time period.

   This number doesn't always match the number of conversations that are displayed in the *User conversations* page.
-This mismatch occurs because the total conversations metric counts any time the welcome message is displayed to a user, even if the user doesn't respond, as a conversation.
+This mismatch occurs because the total conversations metric counts any time the welcome message is displayed to a user, even if the user doesn't respond.
 The *User conversations* page only includes conversations in which both the assistant and customer participate.
   {: important}

   The total conversations metric is not used for billing purposes.
 An exchange with a user is not considered a billable conversation until the customer submits a message.